quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Prioritization can be realized by the sender and the QUIC transport should provide an interface for applications to prioritize streams {{!QUIC}}.
-Further applications can implement their own prioritization scheme on top of QUIC: (an application) protocol that run on top of QUIC can define explicit messages for signaling priority, such as those defined for HTTP/2; it can define rules that allow an endpoint to determine priority based on context; or it can provide a higher level interface and leave the determination to the
+Further applications can implement their own prioritization scheme on top of QUIC: (an application) protocol that runs on top of QUIC can define explicit messages for signaling priority, such as those defined for HTTP/2; it can define rules that allow an endpoint to determine priority based on context; or it can provide a higher level interface and leave the determination to the